Gausman ejected after hitting batter, Red Sox top O's 4-2 (May 03, 2017) | FOX Sports

 Gausman ejected after hitting batter, Red Sox top O’s 4-2 (May 03, 2017)

+”Given the situation and the tension between the two clubs and all the stuff that’s gone over the past few weeks, we’re all on high alert with anything,” crew chief Sam Holbrook said in a statement to a pool reporter. ”There needs to be an end to this stuff, and I felt like an ejection was the right thing to do at that time.”

-Orioles center fielder Adam Jones was later tossed, too, soon after being upset by a called strike.
-On Monday night, the All-Star was the target of racial slurs at Fenway Park, prompting apologies from the Red Sox, the mayor of Boston and the governor of Massachusetts.
+Orioles center fielder Adam Jones was tossed later, after arguing a called strike in the fifth.
+On Monday night, the All-Star was the target of racial slurs at Fenway Park, and on Tuesday the Red Sox fans gave him a loud ovation.

-Gausman was tossed by plate umpire Sam Holbrook after what appeared to be a curveball hit Xander Bogaerts.
+Gausman was ejected after what appeared to be a curveball hit Xander Bogaerts.
 Catcher Caleb Joseph slammed his mask on the plate and manager Buck Showalter bolted from the dugout to argue.
 Gausman looked puzzled, at first, and then hollered.

-Before the game, the teams talked to MLB chief baseball officer Joe Torre, with Red Sox manager John Farrell saying the message was ”Enough is enough” after Boston pitchers recently threw at Orioles star Manny Machado.
-On April 21, Machado made a late slide that injured Red Sox second baseman Dustin Pedroia.
+Gausman said it was ”pretty bush league” that he was tossed, especially since Red Sox starter Chris Sale was merely warned after throwing a pitch behind Manny Machado the night before.

+”He did it on purpose, and everybody knew it,” Gausman said. ”For him to get away with it, and I hit a guy with a curveball and they throw me out of the game, that’s pretty ridiculous.”

 Gausman (1-3) took the loss.
 Reliever Richard Bleier allowed Bogaerts to score on Rutledge’s single in the second.